martinarva/dynamic_energy_cost/README.md

 ## Calibrating the cost sensors

-Dynamic Energy Cost provides a service `dynamic_energy_cost.calibrate` which you can call to Change the value of a given sensor.
+Dynamic Energy Cost provides a service `dynamic_energy_cost.calibrate` which you can call to change the value of a given sensor.
 You can call this service from the GUI (Developer tools -> Services) or use this in automations.

 ```yaml
 service: dynamic_energy_cost.calibrate